therealbryanho/dfinity-websitewithcms/README.md

     ];
 ```
 Don't forget to import your JSX Element.

-### ➿	Components
+### Components
 #### Adding main components
-- [Envision a generally focused component][thinking-react]
+[Design a general but focused component][thinking-react]

-- Explore breakdown of the ```<LatestBlogPosts />``` Component.
+Explore breakdown of the `<LatestBlogPosts /> `component.

-- Include states, styles, layout.
-Basically handle operations and display.
+Includes states, styles, layout.

+The main component acts as a controller for the page and the component services
 #### Add contentful model components
-- Explore ```<PostList />, <Post />, <PostType />```
+Explore `<PostList />, <Post />, <PostType />`.

-- These JSX element defines the structure which takes **Contentful Content** data and turn it into components.
+These JSX element defines the structure which takes **Contentful Content** data and turn it into components.

-- Further more, explore Fields.jsx which contains Contenful components.
-- In Fields.jsx, these component are based on the **Contenful Content Model** which makes it easier to build **Contentful Content** components
+Further more, explore `Fields.jsx` which contains Contenful components.
+These component are based on the **Contenful Content Model** which makes it easier to build **Contentful Content** components
 #### Customizing Contentful Fields
 As mentioned above in Fields.jsx, the recommended way to develop these components is:
 1. Identify the data structure passed from the API of a **Contentful Content Model** field.
 Use [GraphiQL][contentful-graphql] to see JSON results.
 2. Process the data and identify the components that can be used.
 E.g. An image field is expected to return a width, height, url, title properties and we can add them into an img component.
 `<img src={image.url} alt={image.title} width={image.width} height={image.height} />`
 3. Customize the component

 Passing styles from the main component to design the looks and developing a general structure for component.

-### ⚒️ Utilities
+### Utilities
 This folder contains contentful services (util/contentful/)
-1. queries.jsx (customizable)
-2. service.jsx (static)
 #### Contentful Query
+`queries.jsx`
 Define graphql queries in this file in relation to the main component.
 Can be customized if your graphql is more complex or dynamic.
 ```<LatestBlogPosts />``` component has 2 queries
 1. content - get a list of posts